 Most medical negligence cases do not however get to a court trial.
 Our partnered negligence solicitors are here to secure your compensation as quickly as possible.
 In 2017/18, fewer than 1% of claims against NHS England went to full trial.

 There are different compensation values for different hospital negligence cases.
 For instance, if you are suing the NHS for emotional distress, you will not receive the same compensation figure for a wrongful death claim.
 Even two persons who sue for emotional distress will not get the same settlement amount because the severity of emotional distress, other financial losses as well as future prognosis will differ and these factors among others will affect the amount an individual will get as compensation award.

 There are two main kinds of damages you can claim for while making your hospital negligence claim;

-General Damages: which takes into account the type of injury suffered, location and severity of injury as determined by the Judicial College Guidelines.
+General Damages: Which takes into account the type of injury suffered, location and severity of injury as determined by the Judicial College Guidelines.

-Special Damages: which varies from one individual to another and covers for financial losses such as loss of income, pension, out-of-pocket expenses, future prognosis, costs of further medical treatment, therapies, costs of assistive devices or mobility aids as well as housing adjustments where applicable.
+Special Damages: Which varies from one individual to another and covers for financial losses such as loss of income, pension, out-of-pocket expenses, future prognosis, costs of further medical treatment, therapies, costs of assistive devices or mobility aids as well as housing adjustments where applicable.

-How Long To Sue For Medical Negligence?
+How Long To Sue Hospital For Medical Negligence?